Nero: Revolt of Vindex and Galba and Nero's death

 Returning, Nero sought a place where he could hide and collect his thoughts.
 An imperial freedman, Phaon, offered his villa, 4 mi outside the city.
 Travelling in disguise, Nero and four loyal freedmen — Epaphroditus, Phaon, Neophytus, and Sporus — reached the villa, whereupon Nero ordered them to dig a grave for him.
 At this time, Nero learned that the Senate had declared him a public enemy.
-Nero prepared himself for suicide, pacing up and down muttering Qualis artifex pereo ("What an artist the world is losing!").
+Nero prepared himself for suicide, pacing up and down muttering Qualis artifex pereo ('What an artist the world is losing').
 Losing his nerve, he begged one of his companions to set an example by killing himself first.
 At last, the sound of approaching horsemen drove Nero to face the end.
-However, he still could not bring himself to take his own life, but instead forced his private secretary, Epaphroditus, to perform the task.
+He committed suicide by stabbing himself in the throat with a dagger, with the help of Epaphroditus, his private secretary.

-An 1815 illustration of the alleged tomb of Nero; actually tomb of proconsul Gaius Vibius Marianus.
+An 1815 illustration of the alleged tomb of Nero; actually tomb of proconsul Publius Vibius Marianus.

 When one of the horsemen entered and saw that Nero was dying, he attempted to stop the bleeding, but efforts to save Nero's life were unsuccessful.
 Nero's final words were "Too late!
-This is fidelity!".
+This is fidelity!"
 He died on 9 June 68, (Note: Cassius Dio 66.4: "from the death of Nero to the beginning of Vespasian's rule a year and twenty-two days elapsed".
 Vespasian's reign officially began on 1 July (Suetonius, Vespasian 6), which places the death on 9 June.
 Furthermore, Epiphanius' On Weights and Measures (III) gives a reign length of "thirteen years and seven months and twenty-seven days".
 Jerome (2070) gives "13 years, 7 months and 28 days" (using inclusive counting).) the anniversary of the death of his first wife, Claudia Octavia, and was buried in the Mausoleum of the Domitii Ahenobarbi, in what is now the Villa Borghese (Pincian Hill) area of Rome.
 According to Sulpicius Severus, it is unclear whether Nero took his own life.

-With his death, the Julio-Claudian dynasty ended.
-Chaos would ensue in the Year of the Four Emperors.
+The Mausoleum of the Domitii Ahenobarbi was destroyed by Pope Paschal II in the early 12th century and the ashes scattered in the Tiber because of a legend that the Antichrist would be a reconstructed Nero.
+The Church of Santa Maria del Popolo stands at the foot of the Pincian hill, while the actual mausoleum's location was somewhere higher up the slopes, visible from the Campus Martius.
+With Nero's death, the Julio-Claudian dynasty ended.
+Chaos ensued in the Year of the Four Emperors.